801 Naval Air Squadron: Second World War

-In January 1940, 801 NAS was based at RNAS Donibristle with the Blackburn Skua, playing a key role in the early part of the war with operations in Norway while deploying from the aircraft carrier HMS Ark Royal.
+In January 1940, 801 NAS was based at RNAS Donibristle HMS (Merlin) in Fife, with the Blackburn Skua, playing a key role in the early part of the war with operations in Norway while deploying from the aircraft carrier HMS Ark Royal.
 In September, 801 Squadron embarked on Furious for raids on the northerly parts of the Norwegian coast.
 Following an attack on Trondheim on 22 September, Skua L2942 piloted by Sub-Lieutenant Bernard Wigginton with Leading Aircraftman Kenneth King as his gunner, was unable to find their carrier and crash landed in neutral Sweden.
+Following a period of time spent on land, the squadron was disbanded and reformed as 800X Squadron.